GrinonBarrett/Taksidos/Core Rules/Creatures/Alashanasaurus.md

 **Run Speed**: It may run up to 8 yards per move.

-**Swim speed**: You may swim up to 1.5 yards per move, presuming the water isn’t too rough.
+**Swim speed**: It may swim up to 1.5 yards per move, presuming the water isn’t too rough.

 **Unarmed Attacks**;